 One could say not much has changed in structural design in several thousand years.
 We'll go back to the Wiki entry, and check out the second sentence which reads:

 "The stage serves as a space for actors or performers and a focal point (the screen in cinema theaters) for the members of the audience.
 As an architectural feature, the stage may consist of a platform (often raised) or series of platforms.
 In some cases, these may be temporary or adjustable but in theaters and other buildings devoted to such productions, the stage is often a permanent feature."

 We create stages via combining stage decks at various heights to provide the desired elevation necessary for the production.
-Performance creates the elevation necessary for the platforms via several methods.
+PM1 creates the elevation necessary for the platforms via several methods.
 The simplest would be the use of "stub tubes" which are short, load-bearing points of various lengths that allow for very small elevations.

 Lower elevations may also be supported directly on wood pads, load-bearing beams, or in some cases, existing elevations in the ground.